klaudhaus/lit-up/README.md

 			Greet ${model.name}</wired-button>`
 ```

-If you identify a generic component that is commonly reused across different projects and possibly other front-end frameworks, it is a good candidate to be implemented as a Web Component, using a library such as `lit-element` or `haunted`.
+If you identify a generic component that is commonly reused across different projects and possibly other front-end frameworks, it is a good candidate to be implemented as a Web Component using a library such as `lit-element` or `haunted`.

 ### Using Fragment Functions

-If you wish to split up your application into smaller components for the purpose of clarity and organisation, rather than for reuse across different contexts and organisations, building them as Web Components may be overkill.
+If you wish to split up your application view into smaller components for the purpose of clarity and organisation, rather than for reuse across different frameworks and organisations, building them as Web Components may be overkill.
 Also, Web Components may not be the best choice for SVG applications as there are some compatibility problems with the SVG namespace.

-Fragment functions implement a component, or fragment of the view, as a single function (which may itself call other fragment functions).
-It can be configured with data properties, event handlers and inner content.
+Fragment functions implement a component, or fragment of the view, as a single function (which may itself call other fragment functions) which can accept data properties, event handlers and inner content.

 ```js
 const contentButton = ({ label, content, click }) => html`